Classic36-Media/New-Sword-Blocking/README.md

 ![image](https://i.imgur.com/NJx3aJQ.png)

-A simple Minecraft data pack that restores and enhances sword blocking in Minecraft 1.21.5-1.21.8.
+A simple Minecraft data pack that restores and enhances sword blocking in Minecraft 1.21.5 - 1.21.8.

 >[!CAUTION]
-> New Sword Blocking will no longer be supported as of July 24, 2025.
-The data pack and mod will be available as-is, but there won't be any updates or assistance.
+> New Sword Blocking is no longer supported.
+The data pack and mod are available as-is and there won't be any updates or assistance.
 > Please read more [here](https://github.com/Classic36-Media/New-Sword-Blocking/wiki/End-of-Life-Announcement).

 ## Downloads